MIPPL/nephele-org-website/public/content/developers/docs/apis/json-rpc/index.md

 ### eth_sign {#eth_sign}

-The sign method calculates an Ethereum specific signature with: `sign(keccak256("\x19Ethereum Signed Message:\n" + len(message) + message)))`.
+The sign method calculates an Nephele specific signature with: `sign(keccak256("\x19Ethereum Signed Message:\n" + len(message) + message)))`.

-By adding a prefix to the message makes the calculated signature recognizable as an Ethereum specific signature.
+By adding a prefix to the message makes the calculated signature recognizable as an Nephele specific signature.
 This prevents misuse where a malicious dapp can sign arbitrary data (e.g. transaction) and use the signature to impersonate the victim.

 Note: the address to sign with must be unlocked.